 How Does Opening Credit Cards Affect My Credit Score?

 Many people assume that opening a new credit card will hurt their credit score.
-In some cases, this can be true, but there are both positive and negative factors at play.
+In the short run, this can be true.
+However, there are both positive and negative factors at play.
 If the positive outweighs the negative, you may see a significant increase in your score after opening a new account.

 So let's take a look at how the factors listed above can be impacted when you decide to add a new credit card to your wallet.